devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 Each Activation has a `is_valid()` method that checks whether all necessary attributes or parameters are available to it.
 The inspect keyword to trigger button validity inspection is `valid`.
 Each Activation also has a `describe()` method that displays and explains what it does.
 The inspect keyword for displaying activation description is `desc`.

+# New Activations

+It always is possible to create new activations by [[Extending Cockpitdecks|extending Cockpitdecks]].